Labradoodles

 F1 Labradoodle

-Labradoodles are sociable, friendly, non aggressive, and extremely intuitive.
-Their intelligence and high train-ability make them well suited for guide dogs, therapy dogs, and other assistance dogs.
-Their non allergic coats make them popular among people who have not been able to enjoy pets because of their allergies.
-This new breed is bound to become even more popular as more people learn about the lovable Labradoodles.
+Their intelligence and high train-ability make them well suited for guide dogs, therapy dogs, and other assistance dogs and are widely used around the world for this purpose.
+Their non allergic coats make them popular among people who have been unable to enjoy pets because of their allergies.

 There are different generations of Labradoodles and it comes down to personal preference..below you will find descriptions of the different generations of Labradoodles available today to help you choose which generation is right for you.